dave45678/Lesson15/Laravel/Lesson05.md

 mysql
 describe persons;
 ```
-You should see the name column that you created, with the size limit you specified.
+You should see the columns that you created, with the size limits you specified.

 Congratulations!
 You've created your tables.